dhughesbc/hugo-freelancer-theme/README.md

 ### The config file

-Take a look inside the [`exampleSite`](//github.com/digitalcraftsman/hugo-freelancer-theme/tree/master/exampleSite) folder of this theme.
-You'll find a file called [`config.toml`](//github.com/digitalcraftsman/hugo-freelancer-theme/blob/master/exampleSite/config.toml).
+Take a look inside the [`exampleSite`](//github.com/dhughesbc/hugo-freelancer-theme/tree/master/exampleSite) folder of this theme.
+You'll find a file called [`config.toml`](//github.com/dhughesbc/hugo-freelancer-theme/blob/master/exampleSite/config.toml).
 It contains detailed information about the setup of the contact form ([or see below](#make-the-contact-form-working)) and the customization of all strings in this theme.

-To use it, copy the [`config.toml`](//github.com/digitalcraftsman/hugo-freelancer-theme/blob/master/exampleSite/config.toml) in the root folder of your Hugo site.
+To use it, copy the [`config.toml`](//github.com/dhughesbc/hugo-freelancer-theme/blob/master/exampleSite/config.toml) into the root folder of your Hugo site.
 Feel free to change strings as you like.

 ### Make the contact form working

 Since this page will be static, you can use [formspree.io](//formspree.io/) as proxy to send the actual email.
 Each month, visitors can send you up to one thousand emails without incurring extra charges.
 Begin the setup by following the steps below:

+1. Copy the [`contact-thank-you.md`](//github.com/dhughesbc/hugo-freelancer-theme/blob/master/exampleSite/content/contact-thank-you.md) file into the content folder of your Hugo site.
+This needs to exist to build the page that users are redirected to after submitting the form to [formspree.io](//formspree.io/).
+The contents of this file are not used for anything.
-1. Enter your email address under 'email' in the [`config.toml`](//github.com/digitalcraftsman/hugo-freelancer-theme/blob/master/exampleSite/config.toml)
+2. Enter your email address under 'email' in the [`config.toml`](//github.com/dhughesbc/hugo-freelancer-theme/blob/master/exampleSite/config.toml)
-2. Upload the generated site to your server
+3. Upload the generated site to your server
-3. Send a dummy email yourself to confirm your account
+4. Send a dummy email yourself to confirm your account
-4. Click the confirm link in the email from [formspree.io](//formspree.io/)
+5. Click the confirm link in the email from [formspree.io](//formspree.io/)
-5. You're done.
+6. You're done.
 Happy mailing!

 ### Add social networks